jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 **Shelf.** About 200 questions in UWorld and 500 in [Neurology Pre-Test][].
 I've heard [Neurology Clinical Cases][] is good but I had my hands full with UWorld and Pre-Test.
+From UWorld, consider also including ophthalmology.

+## Pediatrics

 http://www.reddit.com/r/medicalschool/comments/2a04dl/part_2_m3_year_resources_to_use_to_excel_on_your/
 http://www.reddit.com/r/medicalschool/comments/1wt931/m3_year_resources_to_use_to_excel_on_your_nbmes/